Quota Mechanisms: Finite-Sample Optimality and Robustness: Model

 \subsection{Linking mechanisms and quota mechanisms}

-In the $K$-composite problem, a \emph{linking mechanism} is a pair $(M ,g)$ consisting of a measurable message space $M = \prod_{i=1}^{n} M_i$ and an outcome rule\footnote{Here and below, all maps are assumed measurable; products of measurable spaces are endowed with the product $\s$-algebra.}
+In the $K$-composite problem, a \emph{linking mechanism} is a pair $(M ,g)$ consisting of a measurable message space $M = \prod_{i=1}^{n} M_i$ and an outcome rule\footnote{Here and below, all maps are assumed measurable; any product of measurable spaces is endowed with the product $\s$-algebra.
+We also make the technical assumption that for each measurable space we consider, the associated $\s$-algebra separates points.
+That is, for any pair of distinct points, there exists a measurable set that contains the first point but not the second.}

 The outcome rule specifies only the marginal distribution over decisions in each problem, rather than the joint distribution over $K$-vectors of decisions.
-Only the marginals are payoff relevant because utilities are additively separable across problem copies.
+These marginals determine payoffs because utilities are additively separable across problem copies.
 In the $K$-composite problem, a linking mechanism $(M,g)$ induces a game between the agents.
 In this game, a (behavior) strategy for agent $i$ is a map $\s_{i} \colon \Th_i^K \to \D ( M_{i})$.

 We now define a special class of linking mechanisms, called quota mechanisms.
 Consider a social choice function $x \colon \Th \to \D (\XX)$ and a quota profile $q = (q_1, \ldots, q_n) \in \prod_{i=1}^{n} \D (\Th_i)$.
 We first describe the $(x,q)$-quota mechanism informally.
 Agent $i$ is asked to report on each problem a type \emph{distribution}, subject to the constraint that the $K$ reported distributions average to his quota $q_i$.
 On each problem, the principal independently samples a type from each agent's reported distribution and then applies the social choice function $x$ to the sampled type profile.